Role of women in the democratization of South Korea

 Gwangju (highlighted in pink), where the Democratization Movement occurred.

-Women's role in the democratization of South Korea is a little mentioned topic.
+The role of women in the democratization of South Korea is a topic that has received little scholarly attention.
 Women's participation in civil society has contributed to the process of the development of democracy in South Korea.
-Additionally, the democratization movement can be described as the increasing participation of marginalized groups such as women.
+Additionally, the democratization movement can be described as increasing the participation of marginalized groups such as women.
 Democratization was an outlet for women to transform their grievances into actual collective action.
-With the help of democratization, these activisms were made possible because it opened up tons of opportunities for civil society ("voluntary associations").
+Through democratization, these forms of activism became possible as the movement created numerous opportunities for civil society ("voluntary associations").
 Although women have played a role in the democratization of South Korea, there were still internal and external problems that hindered their growth and development.

 Background information

 The democratization movement is also known as the Gwangju Democratization Movement.
 This has been characterized as the transition from authoritarian rule to a democratic government.
-This movement started with the death of the President of South Korea in 1979, President Park Chung-Hee.
-The product being that multiple social democratic movements arose.
-As stated before, since there was an unforeseen shift of government rule, politics after this assassination became unstable.
-Democratization has been systematically maintained through masculine institutionalized politics and women's participations have been silenced.
-A term that has been circulating South Korea since the inauguration of Kim Young Sam's government in 1993 has been "democratization", or minjuhwa.
-However, there are still doubts as to whether or not the Democratization of South Korea benefits women empowerment.
+This movement started with the death of the President Park Chung-Hee in 1979.
+As a result, multiple social democratic movements emerged.
+As stated before, since there was an unforeseen shift of government rule, politics after his assassination became unstable.
+Democratization has been systematically maintained through masculine institutionalized politics, and women's participation hase been silenced.
+A term that has been circulating in South Korea since the inauguration of Kim Young Sam's government in 1993 has been "democratization", or minjuhwa.
+However, there are still doubts as to whether or not it benefits women empowerment.
 Due to the fact that democracy is usually inclined to patriarchy, according to Seungsook Moon, the shift to this form of government has left women in a season of instability.
-Due to the detachment of South Korea from the U.S. troops, women's opinions are most effective.
+Owing to the detachment of South Korea from the U.S. troops, women's opinions are most effective.
 Katharine H.S.
-Moon argues that because of this features of the democratization movement of being "anti-troop...women's movements have narrowed the political space for gender-specific activism" and women's leadership addresses "the rights and needs for the very women whose lives are most intimately affected by the presence and conduct of U.S. troops."
-Korean women not only played a logistical support role in the Kwangju Uprising in 1980, but some female students also directly participated in street demonstrations.
-According to research, at least 23% of the arrested demonstrators were women, who broke through the military blockade by organizing medical teams and secret communication networks. archival analysis shows that female participants mostly came from Christian student groups, and used religious networks for cross-regional mobilization.
+Moon argues that because of these features of the democratization movement of being "anti-troop...women's movements have narrowed the political space for gender-specific activism" and women's leadership addresses "the rights and needs for the very women whose lives are most intimately affected by the presence and conduct of U.S. troops."
+Korean women not only played a logistical support role in the Kwangju Uprising in 1980, but some female students also participated in street demonstrations.
+According to research, at least 23% of the arrested demonstrators were women, who broke through the military blockade by organizing medical teams and secret communication networks.
+Archival analysis shows that female participants mostly came from Christian student groups and used religious networks for cross-regional mobilization.